zhouyangpkuer/vim_bash_setting/README.md

 ### On MacOS:
 * Haven't succeeded yet :)

+## How to install neocomplete.vim
+* make sure you have installed vim-nox, vim-gtk, vim-gnome, vim-athena packages.

 ## Some hits:

 1. <leader>cc: comment one line or the selected text in the visual mode